 Let me configure the Router

 We will do the Router Configuration in later stage.
 For now, we are leaving the defaults.
 Feel free to change them as per your requirements.

 Now, Let me configure the Samples and Examples

 Please provide the password to connect to the MySQL Server

 Click on the Execute button to run the scripts that are required to add Samples, and Examples to MySQL.

 From the below screenshot you can see that configuration steps are executed without any error.

-Hope you understood the steps that are required to install MySQL along with Workbench, and connections.
+Hope you understood the steps that are required to install MySQL on windows along with Workbench, and connections.
 Below screenshot will show you MySQL Command prompt, and Workbench.

 Thank You for Visiting Our Blog